BosingerLab/BALDR/resources/Recombinome/human/README.md

 ___
-**Software material and data coming from IMGT server may be used for academic research only, provided that it is referred to IMGT®, and cited as "IMGT®, the international ImMunoGeneTics information system® http://www.imgt.org."**
+**Software material and data coming from IMGT server may be used for academic research only, provided that it is referred to IMGT®, and cited as "IMGT®, the international ImMunoGeneTics information system® http://www.imgt.org".
+For any other use please contact Marie-Paule Lefranc Marie-Paule.Lefranc@igh.cnrs.fr.
+For information on IMGT® copyright, warranty disclaimer, liability, endorsement, please see http://www.imgt.org/about/warranty.php**
 ___

 The IMGT human sequences were downloaded from http://www.imgt.org/vquest/refseqh.html on November 10, 2016.